 Myers said he expected the project to take a year, but the development and testing phases ended up lasting a total of three.
 This early system did not rely on fingerprints, but facial recognition, which came with its own bugs, he said.
 From 2017 to early 2019, the company worked on debugging the system, but during June 2019 the infrastructure company put the project on hold to rethink elements of the project and implement different strategies.

 After deciding to stray away from the facial recognition aspect, Anderson Columbia Co.
 Inc. hired Mutual Mobile, a research and product development company out of Austin, Texas, to help develop the project using fingerprints in Fall of 2019.
 Within a year of development, the infrastructure company began releasing the system to certain employees for testing during the second week of September 2020, Myers said.

-A completely new code written without bugs took about a third of the time as the first attempt for around a third of the price.
+A completely new, bug-free code took about a third of the time as the first attempt for around a third of the price.
 The infrastructure company also hired a company to produce the kiosks, since TimeShift is the first product of its kind, he said.

 Joshua McDougal, a project manager out of Lake City, Florida, said he thinks it is great; the software is simple and extremely user-friendly.
 Unlike using paper logs or barcodes, the person must be present at the office or job site to clock in.

 “We have a lot of employees.
 Payroll is a lot of money and anything we can shave off will be good,” he said.
 “I believe you should get paid for when you work and don’t get paid for when you don’t work.”

 Rusty Jernigan, a project superintendent out of the company’s West Florida division who also received early access to the system, agrees with him.
 Once the kinks are worked out, it will be great for keeping track of time and deterring time theft, he said.